ClaudioV05/ExpenseRegister/README.md

 # ExpenseRegister

-### This application execute operation of crud in 'Web storage' of browser
+### This application execute operation of crud in "Web storage" of browser

+### using design patern "MVC"